usdot-jpo-codehub/codehub-readme-template/README.md

 ## Builds

-*Optional - Detail the frameworks, code styles and any applications used to create and run the project.*
+*Required - Detail the open code standard(s) used, frameworks, and any applications used to create and run the project.
+If a non-open code standard is used, explain why.*

 Example:

+* [GNU Coding Standards](https://www.gnu.org/prep/standards/standards.html) - The open coding standard used
 * [Dropwizard](http://www.dropwizard.io/1.0.2/docs/) - The web framework used
 * [Maven](https://maven.apache.org/) - Dependency Management
 * [ROME](https://rometools.github.io/rome/) - Used to generate RSS Feeds

 ## Contributions

-*Required - Create a file explaining how users can interact with this project's repository, your expectations for their conduct, and how contributions by users will be released (e.g. whether they will be released under the same license and whether those contributors waive their rights accordingly).*
+*Required - Create a file named "CONTRIBUTING.md" explaining how users can interact with this project's repository, your expectations for their conduct, and how contributions by users will be released (e.g. whether they will be released under the same license and whether those contributors waive their rights accordingly).*

 Example: